accuknox/examples/README.md

 - This example sends prompts and model responses to third-party services (the model provider and Accuknox).
 Do not use this repository with private or sensitive data unless you understand and accept those risks.
 - Treat API keys like secrets.
 Use environment variables, secrets managers, or vaults in real deployments.

-## Contributing

-Small improvements are welcome (clarifying comments, better examples).
-For anything larger, open an issue or PR and include a brief description of the change.

-## License

-This repository is provided as-is for educational purposes.
-No license file is included; add one if you plan to publish.

 ## Contact

-If you have questions about this example, open an issue in the repo or contact the repository owner.
+If you have questions about this example, open an issue in the repo or contact support@accuknox.com